mortenson/drupal-docker-lite/README.md

 Feel free to run `./start.sh` whenever you can't remember the address for your site, or if your Docker containers are down.

+# Codebase requirements

+This setup only supports Drupal 8 sites that have Drush locally required.
+If your codebase meets these requirements but still isn't working, please file an issue!

 # Other commands